brockwilson120/QLearn/README.md

 # QLearn

-MUST PIP INSTALL open cv, pygame, torch
+MUST PIP INSTALL ALL REQUIRED PACKAGES TO RUN